Musk says he'll dedicate more time to Tesla starting in May as company sees big drop in Q1 profit

 The company generated $2.2 billion in operating cash versus $242 million a year earlier.

-Tesla will hold a conference call to review the quarterly results and give a company update later Tuesday afternoon.
+The company said it expects to roll out a cheaper version of its best-selling vehicle, the Model Y sport utility vehicle in the first half of this year.
+Tesla has also said it plans to start a paid driverless robotaxi service in Austin, Texas, in June and other cities soon after with much of its fleet operating by itself next year.

-Tesla investors will be listening closely for updates on several strategic initiatives.
-The company is expected to roll out a cheaper version of its best-selling vehicle, the Model Y SUV later in the year.
-Tesla has also said it plans to start a paid driverless robotaxi service in Austin, Texas, in June.
+“There will be millions of Teslas operating autonomously in the second half of the year,” said Musk in a conference call after the results were announced.
+He later added about personal use autonomous vehicles,“ Can you go to sleep in our cars and wake up at your destination?
+I’m confident that will be available in many cities in the U.S. by the end of this year.”

 The company that once dominated EVs is also facing fierce competition for the first time.